 Don’t exaggerate with lemons; too many chunks of lemon peel can make the jam bitter.
 Black trumpets are a great taste enhancer, but they will enhance a bad one just as much as a good one.

 There’s no need for extra aromas or spices in this jam.
 The black trumpet mushroom boasts a rich and unique flavor that shines perfectly in this sweet combination.
-Adding anything could overshadow its exquisite aroma; however, some other recipes recommend adding a bit of cherry, wine and rose-scented pelargonium (Pelargonium capitatum) leaves.
+Adding anything could overshadow its exquisite aroma; however, some other recipes recommend adding a bit of sherry, wine or rose-scented pelargonium (Pelargonium capitatum) leaves.

 mushroom jam with black trumpet mushrooms in the background